zsanjay/CS-Notes/Frontend/Javascript/core/Arrays.md

 console.log(`firstElement: ${firstElement}`); // firstElement: 1

 // 1st arg is the index to start from
-// 2nd arg is the number of elements to remove const middleElement = numbers.splice(1, 1);
+// 2nd arg is the number of elements to remove - count
+// numbers = [2, 3, 4]
+const middleElement = numbers.splice(1, 1);
 console.log(`middleElement: ${middleElement}`); // middleElement: 3
 ```
 #### Emptying an array

 If you want to clear all the elements of an array, there are different ways that you can do that.